aws-samples/opentelemetry-lambda-container/README.md

-# Send Traces to AWS X-Ray Using OpenTelemetry SDK from Containerized Lambda
+# Sending Traces to AWS X-Ray Using OpenTelemetry SDK from Containerized Lambda

 This repository showcases how to send traces to AWS X-Ray using the OpenTelemetry SDK from a containerized AWS Lambda function.
 The project demonstrates the integration of OpenTelemetry Collector as a Lambda extension, which collects and exports trace data to AWS X-Ray.

 ![](./img/send-traces-from-containerized-lambda.png)

-## Build OpenTelemetry Collector
+## Building OpenTelemetry Collector

+### Requirements

+- AWS CLI already configured
+- AWS CDK installed
+- NodeJS installed
+- Docker installed

+### Cloning the repository

 The OpenTelemetry Collector is responsible for collecting and exporting trace data from the Lambda function to AWS X-Ray.
 In this section, we'll build the custom Collector image with the necessary configuration and components.